 One of the many paintings showing Mount Vesuvius

-It was typical of noble palaces to be decorated with views of the fiefdoms owned by the landlords as at Palazzo Altieri at Oriolo; given its beautiful and terrific aspect Mount Vesuvius was depicted in many paintings.
+It was typical of noble palaces to be decorated with views of the fiefdoms owned by the landlords (e.g. Palazzo Altieri of Oriolo); given its beautiful and terrific aspect Mount Vesuvius was depicted in many paintings.
 The furniture of the apartments was greatly damaged during WWI when the palace was used for military purposes (in 1921 it was ceded to the State by the King of Italy) and during WWII when it housed the Allied headquarters in Italy.
-In 1948 the non-monumental parts of the building were assigned to the Italian Army, but there is a program to reserve the entire Royal Palace for cultural and educational functions by December 2020.
+In 1948 the non-monumental parts of the building were assigned to the Italian Army, but there is a program to reserve the entire Royal Palace for cultural and educational functions.
 In 1997 UNESCO included the palace and its gardens in their World Heritage List.